-We work in the pl category ; according to the hauptvermutung and Moise's theorem this is not restrictive.
-Following the work of Thurston (cf. \cite{th}) an oriented 3-manifold $\M$ is {\sl geometrizable} if the pieces obtained in its canonical topological decomposition (roughly speaking along essential spheres, discs and tori) have interiors which admit complete locally homogeneous riemanian metrics.
-It's an important result that every orientable 3-manifold is geometrizable; the work of Perelman following Hamilton program in the early 2000's, awarded by a Fields Medal in 2006, together with clarifications by numerous authors (cf. \cite{boileau}) gives a proof of this statement.
-We make implicit the assumption that all non-orientable 3-manifolds considered have an orientation cover with total space a geometrizable orientable 3-manifold, by talking of geometrizable non-orientable 3-manifolds (this is a weak version of geometrization conjecture for non-orientable 3-manifolds, see \cite{scott} p.484--485).
-The reader who might not feel comfortable with Perelman's proof may consider this assumption as a rectrictive hypothesis on the non-orientable 3-manifolds to which our method applies.
+We work in the PL category; by the hauptvermutung and Moise's Theorem this is not restrictive.
+According to the work of Thurston (cf. \cite{th}) an oriented 3-manifold $\M$ is {\sl geometrisable} if all the pieces obtained in its canonical topological decomposition (roughly speaking along essential spheres, discs and tori) have an interior that admits a complete locally homogeneous Riemannian metric.
+In the following we will say (abusively) that a non-orientable 3-manifold is {\sl geometrisable} whenever the total space of its orientation cover is geometrisable; it is worth noting that this definition is weaker than the usual one conjectured for all non-orientable 3-manifold\footnote{For short that the pieces obtained in their topological decomposition are two-fold covered by punctured, orientable, complete locally homogeneous Riemannian 3-manifolds whose cover involutions are isometries.
+See \cite{scott} pages 484--485 for details.}.
+It's a deep result that all 3-manifolds turn out to be geometrisable; the work of Perelman in the early 2000's, together with clarifications by several authors (cf. \cite{boileau}) proves this statement.
+The reader who might not feel comfortable with Perelman's proof may consider this assumption as an hypothesis on the non-orientable 3-manifolds involved.